SEXUAL HARRASSMENT, SEXUAL MISCONDUCT, DATING VIOLENCE, DOMESTIC VIOLENCE AND STALKING POLICY

 Coercion - unreasonable pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When someone makes it clear that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Confidential Resources – Victim’s Advocate, Center for Counseling and Psychological Services, Student Health Center, University Chaplain.
+- Counselors in the Center for Counseling and Psychological Services,

 Consent – An exchange of words that show an active, knowing and voluntary agreement to engage in mutually agreed upon sexually explicit touching or penetration.
 Consent must be informed, and freely and actively given.
+Silence, in and of itself, cannot be interpreted as consent.
 Each individual involved in the activity is responsible to either obtain or give consent prior to any sexual activity.
 If at any time during sexual interaction confusion should arise on the issue of consent, it is the responsibility of each individual involved to stop and clarify, verbally, the other’s willingness to continue.
+Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Past consent to sexual activity does not imply future consent.

-Consent for sexual activity cannot be given by someone under 16 years of age; in Florida, the age of consent is 18, though the law contains a provision allowing 16- and 17-year-olds to consent to having sex with someone age 16 to 23.
+In the State of Florida consent for sexual activity cannot be given by someone under 16 years of age.
+In Florida, the age of consent is 18, though the law contains a provision allowing 16- and 17-year-olds to consent to having sex with someone age 16 to 23.

 Consent cannot be obtained through the use of physical force, threats, coercion (this includes the administration of a drug or substance that impairs the faculties of a person) or intimidation.